 From my perspective, the midterm planning, the product backlog is crucial to the success of your whole team.
 It’s the last line of defense to prevent stuff that doesn’t belong there to keep it out of the production process of actually shipping code.
 From my perspective, it’s the make or break: Is your team supposed to become some internal agency that delivers what other people want them to deliver or will it become the people to go to solve problems your customers have.
 And I strongly, strongly suggest that you try everything and work becoming a future factory.
 You need to defend your product backlog with claw and tooth.
 It’s from my perspective, and in my experience [essential], because otherwise – once something gets in there -, the likelihood that it will be delivered is quite high.

 From the product backlog to sprint backlog.
-First, let's have a look how a product backlog/ sprint planning process in practice works.
+First, let’s have a look at how a product backlog/ sprint planning process in practice works.
 At least this is my version of doing it, and I really like to coach my teams on that, and it has been working fine so far.
-Imagine the time access and your current sprint, at the same time while you're working on delivering the codes of what you considered valuable in the last sprint planning, you always start refining all the stuff that you want to work on at least in the next two sprints.
+Imagine the time access and your current sprint, at the same time while you’re working on delivering the codes of what you considered valuable in the last sprint planning, you always start refining all the stuff that you want to work on at least in the next two sprints.
 So, if you have two-week sprints, we talk about a timeframe of probably about four weeks.
-Maybe, it's six weeks or eight weeks depending on how your team works, whether it's B2C or B2B, whether you ship your product in releases or whether you practice continuous deployment, you have to take the state of your product lifecycle into consideration, so a lot of individually contributing factors here.
+Maybe, it’s six weeks or eight weeks depending on how your team works, whether it’s B2C or B2B, whether you ship your product in releases or whether you practice continuous deployment, you have to take the state of your product lifecycle into consideration, so a lot of individually contributing factors here.
 But in general, it proves to be a good thing.

 So what we do religiously is we have our product backlog refinement sessions once a week.
 We never skip them; we always go through them because it’s the one moment where everyone understands why we’re working on things, how we are probably doing this, and what we are going to deliver.
 It’s critically important to have everyone from the team on the same page at this moment.

-Now, having this general process in mind, I like to switch gears and come to the anti-patterns I've been observing for years now, and it's always been the same.
-Let's start with general product backlog anti-patterns.
+Now, having this general process in mind, I like to switch gears and come to the anti-patterns I’ve been observing for years now, and it’s always been the same.
+Let’s start with general product backlog anti-patterns.
 I think the most important one is what I like to refer to as prioritization by proxy.
-I guess we all know that the product owner is the Achilles heel of the whole scrum framework; it's this single individual that knows what the best use of the team's time and resources at any given moment.
-It's a challenging role, and it's also the role that is most vulnerable to any form of pressure from the organization.
-It's the reason that less for example [inaudible 00:07:06] scrum is also putting so much emphasis on the one product owner that runs the show.
-It's really important to preserve this role, to respect this role, and to provide everything the product owner needs to do his or her job.
+I guess we all know that the product owner is the Achilles heel of the whole scrum framework; it’s this single individual who knows the best use of the team’s time and resources at any given moment.
+It’s a challenging role, and it’s also the role that is most vulnerable to any form of pressure from the organization.
+It’s the reason that less for example [inaudible 00:07:06] scrum is also putting so much emphasis on the one product owner that runs the show.
+It’s really important to preserve this role, to respect this role, and to provide everything the product owner needs to do his or her job.

 What’s not working is using the product owner as some proxy for a committee that is designing the product.
 It always ends in a feature factory.
 [The proxy PO] has the bitter aftertaste of reintroducing some stage-gate process through the back door.
 The moment you take away the authority from the product owner role, the moment you start to disrespect the product owner role, you create a quite need waterfall 2.0 process with significantly shorter feedback loops, thus also mitigating the risk of the original process.
 I think this is the anti-pattern number one: the product owner is not a [real] product owner; you know someone is else is ruling into the product backlog.